lawalsegun2025/Python_for_Machine_Learning_-_Data_Science_Masterclass_Projects/README.md

 ### Goal

-Create a model to predict whether or not
+Create a model to predict whether or not a customer will Churn.